kongmunist/mywebsite/pages/blog/monochrome.md

 I used to do the same thing with my Chrome tabs.
 100 tabs spread across 4 windows, constantly alt-tabbing through to find the right one.
 One for electronics, one for articles and blog posts, one for wikipedia pages to read, etc. This was a bad strat, but at the time I felt "organized".

+But the same thing was true for multiple Desktops, why not apply the same lessons?
 Now I just keep one window open.
 If it gets cluttered, I go through and clear it out.
 Article?
 Read and close it.
 Personal blog you want to correspond with?
 Write them an email and close it.
 If you don't have time now, just save it in a Google doc or the Notes app, I'm sure you'll get back to it, if it's so important *wink wink*

 {{ add_pic("monochrome/1.png", "") }}